-Package developers want to develop against the version of R that will be available to users when the Bioconductor devel branch becomes the Bioconductor release branch.
+Package authors should develop against the version of R that will be available to users when the Bioconductor devel branch becomes the Bioconductor release branch.

 R has a ‘.y’ release in x.y.z every year, but Bioconductor has a .y release (where current devel becomes release) every 6 months.